Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring

 Why is the AUC of a given machine learning model equal to 0.7?
 Which features mainly explain this performance?
 What are the contributions of the different features to the MSE of a regression model?
 To answer these questions, we develop and apply a general methodology, called eXplainable PERformance (XPER), which measures the marginal contribution of a particular feature to the predictive performance of a regression or classification model.

 Being able to identify the driving forces of the performance of a predictive model is crucial in the context of credit scoring, where complex and opaque machine learning models are increasingly being used by banks and fintechs.
-Such decomposition is of primary importance both for banking supervisors and internal model validation teams at banks as they need to understand why a given model is working or not, and for which types of borrowers.
+Such decomposition is of primary importance both for banking supervisors and internal model validation teams as they need to understand why a given model is working or not, and for which types of borrowers.
 Furthermore, it also permits to address heterogeneity issues by identifying groups of individuals for which the features have similar effects on performance.
 One can then estimate group-specific models to improve overall performance and make sure the credit scoring model operates effectively for all borrowers.
-In this paper, we propose an application where we use XPER to decompose the AUC of a scoring model forecasting loan defaults and to identify the features with the strongest impact on the AUC.
+In this paper, we propose an application where we use XPER to decompose the AUC of a scoring model forecasting loan defaults and to identify the features with the strongest impact on model performance.